LordsMikel/Juego-de-la-vida-/README.md

 - map

 The program allows the user to select one of the following initial configurations:
+**English Version**
+1. **Glider**
+The glider is a pattern that moves diagonally across the board.
+It consists of a configuration of five cells that appears to 'glide' down and to the right on the board with each iteration.

+2. **Small Exploder**
+The Small Exploder is a pattern that 'explodes' after a few iterations, creating a set of live cells around it.
+Although it eventually stabilizes and stops changing, its 'explosions' can interact with other nearby patterns and cause interesting behavior.

+3. **Ten Cell Row**
+This is a simple pattern that consists of a row of ten live cells.
+After several iterations, this pattern transforms into a combination of 'ships', 'blinkers', and 'blocks'.
+**Spanish Version**
 1. **Glider**
 El deslizador es un patrón que se mueve diagonalmente a través del tablero.
 Consiste en una configuración de cinco celdas que parece 'deslizarse' hacia abajo y hacia la derecha en el tablero con cada iteración.